sungwonida/text-summarization/README.md

 The command above downloads the CNN/DailyMail dataset, fine-tunes the baseline model, evaluates it, and produces an `evaluation_report.json` file inside `outputs/week3/`.
 Use `--max-train-samples` and `--max-eval-samples` for quick smoke tests on limited hardware (for example, `--max-train-samples 2000 --max-eval-samples 500`).

+To resume a previous run, pass `--resume-from-checkpoint` to load the most recent checkpoint in `--output-dir`, or provide an explicit path such as `--resume-from-checkpoint outputs/week3/checkpoint-1000`.

 ### TensorBoard logging

 TensorBoard logging is enabled by default through Hugging Face's Trainer integration.
 Run TensorBoard in a separate shell to monitor loss curves, ROUGE scores, and qualitative samples: